jmoiron/sqlx/README.md

 Read the usage below to see how sqlx might help you, or check out the [API documentation on godoc](http://godoc.org/github.com/jmoiron/sqlx).

+## Important API Stability Note

+The sqlx API has been stable for a long time as I have attempted to learn from the way that it interacts with real code and taken in bug reports.
+There have been very minor breaking changes in the past, many of which would not have affected most code.

+However, the API is very large, and there's little evidence that some of the repeated "convenience" verbs deserve to be so widely distributed amongst the nouns of DB, Tx, and Stmt.
+Removing these methods but preserving the base convenience functions (which take any of these via an interface) would reduce the surface of the API a lot and make it easier to understand.

+In addition to this, there are some functions which were exported with the intent to facilitate building richer ORM libraries on top of sqlx, but after having [built one myself](http://github.com/jmoiron/modl), I'm not convinced that this is possible given the limited exposure of the name mapping that is revealed in the public API.
+If it's a choice between exposing more of it or exposing none of it, I'd rather expose none of it in the `sqlx` namespace.

 ## install

     go get github.com/jmoiron/sqlx